 (a) Named Party in Interest Conflict.

 (i) Prohibition.
-No member of the Board, the Business Conduct Committee, any BCC Panel or any other "disciplinary committee" or "oversight panel" (both as defined in Commission Regulation §1.69) of the Exchange shall knowingly participate in such body's deliberations or voting in any matter involving a named party in interest where such member (A) is a named party in interest, (B) is an employer, employee or fellow employee of a named party in interest, (C) has any other significant, ongoing business relationship with a named party in interest, excluding relationships limited to executing Futures or Options transactions opposite each other or to clearing Futures or Options transactions through the same Clearing Members or (D) has a family relationship with a named party in interest.
+No member of the Board, the Business Conduct Committee, any Hearing Panel or any other "disciplinary committee" or "oversight panel" (both as defined in Commission Regulation §1.69) of the Exchange shall knowingly participate in such body's deliberations or voting in any matter involving a named party in interest where such member (A) is a named party in interest, (B) is an employer, employee or fellow employee of a named party in interest, (C) has any other significant, ongoing business relationship with a named party in interest, excluding relationships limited to executing futures or options transactions opposite each other or to clearing futures or options transactions through the same clearing members or (D) has a family relationship with a named party in interest.
 For purposes of this clause (i), a "family relationship" exists between a named party in interest and a member if such party is the member's spouse, former spouse, parent, stepparent, child, sibling, stepbrother, stepsister, grandparent, grandchild, uncle, aunt, nephew, niece or in-law.

 Disclosure.
 Prior to consideration of any matter involving a named party in interest, each member of the deliberating body who does not choose to abstain from deliberations and voting shall disclose to the Secretary, or his or her designee, whether such member has one of the relationships listed in clause (i) above with a named party in interest.

 Procedure and Determination.
-The General Counsel, or his or her designee, shall determine whether any member of the relevant deliberating body who does not choose to abstain from deliberations and voting is subject to a conflicts restriction under this paragraph (a).
+The Exchange’s counsel, or his or her designee, shall determine whether any member of the relevant deliberating body who does not choose to abstain from deliberations and voting is subject to a conflicts restriction under this paragraph (a).
 Such determination shall be based upon a review of the following information: (A) information provided by such member pursuant to clause (ii) above; and (B) any other source of information that is held by and reasonably available to the Exchange.

 (b) Financial Interest in a Significant Action Conflict.

 Prohibition.
-No member of the Board, the Business Conduct Committee, any BCC Panel or any other "disciplinary committee" or "oversight panel" (both as defined in Commission Regulation §1.69) of the Exchange shall participate in such body's deliberations and voting on any significant action if such member knowingly has a direct and substantial financial interest in the result of the vote based upon either Exchange or non-Exchange positions that could reasonably be expected to be affected by the significant action under consideration, as determined pursuant to clause (iii) below.
-For purposes of this clause (i), the term "significant action" means (A) any action or rule change that addresses a specific Emergency or (B) any change in margin level that are designed to respond to extraordinary market conditions or that otherwise are likely to have a substantial effect on prices in any Contract.
+No member of the Board, the Business Conduct Committee, any Hearing Panel or any other "disciplinary committee" or "oversight panel" (both as defined in Commission Regulation §1.69) of the Exchange shall participate in such body's deliberations and voting on any significant action if such member knowingly has a direct and substantial financial interest in the result of the vote based upon either Exchange or non-Exchange positions that could reasonably be expected to be affected by the significant action under consideration, as determined pursuant to clause (iii) below.
+For purposes of this clause (i), the term "significant action" means (A) any action or rule change that addresses a specific emergency or (B) any change in margin level that are designed to respond to extraordinary market conditions or that otherwise are likely to have a substantial effect on prices in any contract.